OOP-Team-Mavado/Quest-Game/README.md

 * At least 3 abstract classes (with inheritors)
 * At least 1 polymorphism usage (gameElements list in FlappyQuest)
 * Provide a class diagram (to visualize all types)
+* At least 3 levels of depth in inheritance(GameElement in FlappyQuest)

 ##### from optional #####
 * Static members (fields, properties, constructor, etc.)